willchen199/.Net_Maui_Chessboard/README.md

 Our game ensures that your ongoing matches, achievements, and preferences stay synchronized across platforms, providing a truly versatile gaming experience.

-{If this is an online class, then provide a link to your YouTube demonstration.
-It should be a 4-5 minute demo of the software running and a walkthrough of the code.}

 [Software Demo Video](http://youtube.link.goes.here)

 # Development Environment

-We use .NEt Maui for this group project
+We used .Net MAUI for this group project

 C# is mainly used in the chess game